exhibitionist-digital/superdirt-voltage/README.md

 d1 $ pitch "0 10 8 1" # octave "<12 31 8>" # x 0
 ```

-`pitch` allows a pattern of note values. `scale` sets the amount of notes per octave.
+`pitch` allows a pattern of note values. `octave` sets the amount of notes per octave.
 The pitch and scale values will be converted to `1v/octave`.
 Both `pitch` and `octave` can be sequenced for some microtonal madness...

 `glide` accepts a strengh (in semitones, relative to scale), a rate (in step length).